 We come at this from two angles.
 It’s important that you have achieved inherent confidence in yourself, that is easy to spot, and assures the potential client who you are talking to that you are confident, professional, have something of value to offer and will deliver on promises.
 Closely related is your strong belief in the company you are working for and the products and services on offer.
 Knowing not just what you do, but also how engaging with your business can deliver real benefits is what your B2B customer really wants to hear.
 Having some current examples and case studies can go a long way to supporting your proposition.

 5) Unlocking secrets with open-ended questions

-By asking the right questions, and then really listening your prospects will tell you everything that you need to know to then close the sale.
+By asking the right questions, and then really listening, your prospects will tell you everything that you need to know to then close the sale.
 Asking really great probing questions will get your prospects to open up, and also make them feel you are interested.
-It builds trust and favour, and allows you to respond direct to their actual needs.
+It builds trust and favour and allows you to respond directly to their actual needs.
 ‘Explain to me how” and good old “Why” are always winners.